 According to dictionary.com, these are the definitions of “home.”

-a house, apartment, or other shelter that is the usual residence of a person, family, or household.
+- a house, apartment, or another shelter that is the usual residence of a person, family, or household.

 Which one (or more) of these phrases define what you think of as your home?
 Is it just a shelter that is your “usual residence” or is the center of your “domestic affections?”

-As a nomad, my shelter moves with me, so there is not a geographical location that is my permanent home.
-Over the past year, even my shelter has changed--3 times now.
+As a nomad, my shelter moved with me, so for three years, there was not a geographical location that was my permanent home.
+In 2018, even my shelter changed--three times.
 We started off in our small motorhome, then moved into my mom's house for a few months to take care of her.
 Then back into our motorhome, and now we live in a larger RV, and my mom lives with us.

 Let's talk about how your definition of a home affects the rest of your life, and how minimalism can improve upon that.